 Microsoft hosts community releases of Python 3 in the Microsoft Store.
-This is the recommended way to install Python on Windows because it handles updates automatically and can be uninstalled easily too.
+This is an excellent way to install Python on Windows as well, because it handles updates automatically.

 To use this method:

 The store contains several versions.
-If you pick, for example, version 3.8, that’s the version that will be kept up-to-date.
-So when a new version of Python comes out, you’ll keep 3.8.
-But if an update to 3.8 comes out, you’ll get that update.
+If you pick, for example, version 3.12, that’s the version that will be kept up-to-date.
+So when a new version of Python comes out, you’ll keep 3.12.
+But if an update to 3.12 comes out, say 3.12.1, you’ll get that update.

-If you’re familiar with Windows Subsystem For Linux, you may want to consider that option too.
-It’s what I use myself, and I’m truly loving it.
-It offers me the advantages that Windows has to offer (mainly great hardware support for most PC and laptop hardware out there) while still enjoying Linux which is, in my opinion, the best platform for Python development.
+If you’re familiar with Windows Subsystem For Linux, you may also want to consider that option.
+It offers the advantages that Windows has to offer (mainly great hardware support for most PC and laptop hardware out there) while still enjoying Linux, which is, in my opinion, the best platform for Python development.
 But it’s not the easiest method, and I highly discourage you from exploring this option if you’re unfamiliar with Linux.

-To install in WSL, you’ll first need to install WSL itself.
-Go for WSL2 if you can.
-It’s much better.
-After that, simply follow the Linux installation instructions!
+To install in WSL, you’ll first need to install WSL itself and pick a Linux distribution.
+Ubuntu is a popular choice, for example.
+After that, follow the Python installation instructions for Linux!